john-cd/rust_howto/bk/src/categories/asynchronous/tokio.md

 [LocalSet][c-tokio::task::LocalSet]{{hi:tokio::task::LocalSet}}⮳

-In some cases, it is necessary to run one or more futures that do not implement Send{{hi:Send}} and thus are unsafe to send between threads.
+In some cases, it is necessary to run one or more [futures][p-futures] that do not implement Send{{hi:Send}} and thus are unsafe to send between threads.
 In these cases, a local task set may be used to schedule one or more `!Send` futures to run together on the same thread.

 ```rust,editable
 {{#include ../../../crates/cats/asynchronous/tests/tokio/tokio21.rs:example}}